sathomas/jsDataV.is/src/text/apndA/02-arrays.md

 <figcaption>The rest() function can also return all but the first <em>n</em> elements in an array.</figcaption>
 </figure>

-Again, these functions would be tricky to implement using traditional, imperative programming, but are a breeze with the help of Underscore.
+Again, these functions would be tricky to implement using traditional, imperative programming, but are a breeze with the help of Underscore.js.

 ### Combining Arrays